 Bobby Kennedy's quote, in this clip, is from Aeschylus’ Agamemnon.
 He likely read it in a book (The Greek Way, by Edith Hamilton) which his sister-in-law, Jackie Kennedy, gave him to help cope with the shocking death of his brother, Jack.

 RFK, speaking extemporaneously, misquoted Aeschylus.
-(Note his pause - at 3:18 into the clip - just before misquoting.)
-But the impact of that misquote (changing "despite" to "despair") has given the poem (and its sentiments) new meaning and greater popularity.
+(Note his pause - at 3:18 into the clip - just before the misquoting occurs.)
+It seems as though he was pondering whether it was OK to substantially misquote a famous Greek poet (and, in the process, change the meaning of the point).
+The impact of that misquote, however - changing "despite" to "despair" - has given the poem (and its sentiments) new meaning and greater popularity.

 Let's compare the two versions.